1. Home

 2. Click Decline.

-4. Click Confirm to decline.
+4. Click Decline to confirm.
 The quote status changes to Declined.

 The decline confirmation dialog showing a text area for the decline reason